ataraxie/codeshovel/README.md

 `curl "https://se.cs.ubc.ca/codeshovel/listFiles?gitUrl=https://github.com/apache/commons-math.git&sha=$d71b8c93"`

-The format for the return type is a list of strings containing the full path to every file in the repository.
-These can then be passed to `listMethods` to find the methods in that file.
+Every file in the repository is included in the returned list of strings.
+These can then be passed to `listMethods` to find the methods in any given file.

 * `GET listMethods/`: Retrieves the list of methods for a file at a SHA
     * `gitUrl` should end in .git